-- on generic figures, with councillors and management. - Demonstrate evidence that steps 1 to 4 have been wholly or partially satisfied.
+- Confirm funding opportunities, based on generic figures, with councillors and management. - Demonstrate evidence that steps 1 to 4 have been wholly or partially satisfied.

 Step 6: Design and delivery

 • If community consultation and funding are satisfied, the project can be designed by a landscape architect, referring to LIM standards and specification.